 Cheap & Curious in Queenstown - 10 cheap and curious things to see and do for less than $50 including Fear Factory, CaddyShack indoor mini golf, and Million Dollar Cruise.
 Also see Ice Arena below.

 Design your own jewellery or purchase ready made creations at The Bead Shop, 2b Shotover Street.

-Exit Queenstown and visit Arrowtown, if you don't have transport Connectabus can take you on the short 20km journey.
+Exit Queenstown and visit Arrowtown, 20km down the road.
 Cheap Arrowtown activities include panning for gold from $3 (hire a pan and pick up instructions from the Lake District Museum), and walking through the remains of the Chinese Gold Mining Settlement (free).
 On a rainy day catch a movie at Dorothy Browns boutique cinema.

 Fighter jet crossed with a torpedo is how Hydro Attack is described.
 We watched Hydro Attack from the sedate decks of the TSS Earnslaw, check out their video via the link above, it looks great fun.

 Happy Hour - There are plenty of competitive meal deals and happy hours offered by venues around town.
 The Lakes Weekly Bulletin has a Gig Guide that includes happy hours and meal deals or just take a walk around town and you'll find them.
 Cookie Time Cookie Bar at 18 Camp Street has a 'cookie happy hour' - 2 hot cookies for $3 between 6pm-7pm every day.